aaltogamers/AG_web/src/content/events/minecraft-hunger-games-tournament.md

 visibleOnCalendar: true
 visibleOnEventsPage: true
 description: |-
-  ⚔️ 8.3 at 14:00 - Minecraft Hunger Games Tournament!
+  ⚔️ Minecraft Hunger Games Tournament!

   Fight your way to victory in the Hunger Games - only one can survive! 🏆🔥
 recordings: